IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 Applications that strictly follow Linked Data practices will find that nested GeoJSON coordinate arrays are incompatible with the processing model of JSON-LD 1.0.
 The JSON-LD 1.1 processing model does not have this restriction.
 Be aware if you plan to serialize JSON-LD into [other semantic data formats or markup languages](https://www.w3.org/TR/json-ld11/#relationship-to-other-linked-data-formats) such as RDF.

 ### Example
-`navPlace` contains GeoJSON-LD, which is supported by a number of open source mapping systems.
+The Manifest below contains two Canvases.
+Each Canvas has one Image with a photograph painted onti it.
+Those Canvases also contain the `navPlace` property which stores geographic information about the photograph.  `navPlace` contains GeoJSON-LD, which is supported by a number of open source mapping systems.
 A client can parse `navPlace` from a Manifest and pass the GeoJSON into a web map resulting in rendered geometric shapes on a world map.
 Often, data from the resource such as an image URL, label or description is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}